Introduction

 IN MEMORIAM:

-Erica Warren is currently a Ph.d. student focusing on 19th and early 20th century European and Scandinavian art with an evolving specialization in the applied arts and nationalist theory of Norway during the fin-de-siecle or Symbolist period of the 1890s.
+Erica Warren was a Ph.D. student focusing on 19th and early 20th century European and Scandinavian art with an evolving specialization in the applied arts and nationalist theory of Norway during the fin-de-siecle or Symbolist period of the 1890s.
 After completing her MA at New York University, Ms. Warren has returned to her roots as she was an undergraduate Honors major in art history at the University of Minnesota.
 She has also published a review in 19thc-artworldwide.org.
+Warren successfully defended her Ph.d. dissertation.
+She is now Assistant Curatior, Textile Department, Art Institute of Chicago